17 Aug 2020

 Other triggers can also be:

-If you have telogen effluvium, you’ll notice more hair than usual accumulating on your pillowcase, on the shower or bathroom floor, and in your hairbrush.
+You’ll notice more hair than usual accumulating on your pillowcase, on the shower or bathroom floor, and in your hairbrush.
 Your scalp hair may feel or look less dense than usual.
 Often, though, the hair loss is subtle, and other people may not notice anything different about your hair.

 Your doctor also may do blood tests to check for conditions such as thyroid abnormalities that may be contributing to hair loss.

-No treatment for active telogen effluvium has been proven effective.
+No treatment has been proven effective.

 Some causes of the disorder can be corrected.
 For example, if you have a poor diet, consult a dietitian to help you balance it.
 If the hair loss began after you started a new medication, talk to your doctor to see if the medication should be discontinued.